ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

 Use the down arrow key to highlight the SSID for the Wi-Fi network you want to connect to and press <kbd>Enter</kbd>.
 You should be prompted to identify the seurity protocol (e.g. WPA2, WPA, WEP, Unsecured).
 Choose the correct option for your Wi-Fi network and press <kbd>Enter</kbd>, then enter the Wi-Fi network password when prompted.

 <pre>
   c:\Development\gh\IoTLabs>particle serial wifi
   ?
 Should I scan for nearby Wi-Fi networks?
 (Y/n) y
   ?
 Should I scan for nearby Wi-Fi networks?
 Yes
   ?
 Select the Wi-Fi network with which you wish to connect your device: (Use arro?
 Select the Wi-Fi network with which you wish to connect your device: Terminus
   ?
 Security Type: WPA2
   ?
 Wi-Fi Password: 2494994942
   Attempting to configure Wi-Fi on COM4
   I said: w
   Serial said: SSID:
   I said: Terminus

   Serial said: Terminus
   Security 0=unsecured, 1=WEP, 2=WPA, 3=WPA2:
   I said: 3

   Serial said: 3
   Password:
   I said: RickGrimes

   Serial said: RickGrimes
   Thanks!
 Wait while I save those credentials...

   Done!
 Your device should now restart.

   c:\Development\gh\IoTLabs>
 </pre>

 Now push the <b>Reset</b> button on the Photon.
 After the Photon reboots the indicator LED will flash magenta.
 At this point the Photon has been configured to connect to your Wi-Fi network.
 Now you need to add the Photon to your Particle.io account (this is where you need the device ID that you copied earlier).

 <pre>
-  particle device add [device ID]
+  particle device add YOUR_DEVICE_ID_HERE
 </pre>

 If you are not already logged in to your Particle.io account, you will be prompted to login.
 Follow the prompts and run the above command again.
 You should see something like this:

 <pre>
   c:\Development\gh\IoTLabs>particle device add 21003f000447343335555555
   You're not logged in.
 Please login using particle cloud login before using this command

   c:\Development\gh\IoTLabs>particle cloud login
   ?
 Please enter your email address: me@thinglabs.io
   ?
 Please enter your password: **********
   > Successfully completed login!

   c:\Development\gh\IoTLabs>particle device add 21003f000447343335555555
   Claiming device 21003f000447343335555555
   Successfully claimed device 21003f000447343335555555

   c:\Development\gh\IoTLabs>
 </pre>

 At this point your Photon may blick magenta on and off for a few seconds (or up to a minute) as it gets any core firmware updates available for it.
 When the blinking light turns to a 'breathing' cyan then your Photon is ready for use (the 'breathing' cyan is the ready state indicator).